balena-io-experimental/express-mongo-sample/README.md

 | Name             | Value
 | -----------------|------------------------------------
-| CITY_CODE     | The code corresponding to the latitude and longitude of the desired city
+| CITY_CODE     | The code corresponding to the latitude and longitude of the desired city comma separated.
+Ex: `38.722252,-9.139337`.
 | API_KEY | [api key](https://darksky.net/dev) retrieved after signing up at `https://darksky.net`|
 | FREQ | Frequency(in minutes) with which to retrieve weather data |

+> To get the Lat & Long for your city, you can use [latlong.net](https://www.latlong.net/) and type the name of the desired city, such as Lisbon or London.
+On the `environment variable`, just combine both information comma separated such as  `38.722252,-9.139337`.

 ### About the project: